Martin F. Jue: Career

-Jue is a 1966 graduate of Mississippi State University's Bagley College of Engineering, which in 2014 honored him as a Distinguished Fellow.
-After graduating from MSU in 1966 and GIT in 1971, Jue worked for a year at Magnavox.
-In October, 1972, Jue began manufacturing a CW filter kit in a room of the now-defunct Stark Hotel in Starkville, Mississippi.
+In October, 1972, while still teaching, Jue began manufacturing a CW filter kit in a room of the now-defunct Stark Hotel in Starkville, Mississippi.
+In the early years of production, much of the work was done by his students for academic credit or compensation.
 Over the next forty years, MFJ would grow to become the largest manufacturer of amateur radio products in the world, and would garner numerous honors.